 Deaths stoked popularity

-American Kennel Club registrations of Rottweilers soared 991% during the 1980s, then increased even more rapidly as more attacks received more publicity.
+American Kennel Club registrations of Rottweilers soared 991% during the 1980s, then rose faster as more attacks drew more publicity.

 For a brief time, between 1993 and 1996, Rottweilers killed as many people as pit bulls.
 Altogether, between 1993 and 2000, Rottweilers killed 31 people, while becoming the dog most often registered by the American Kennel Club.

 The pace of fatal and disfiguring Rottweiler attacks has not slowed since then.
 Pit bull fatalities have again come to far outnumber Rottweiler fatalities only because during the same years that Rottweilers rose from well under 1% of the U.S. dog population to 1.8%, pit bulls rose from under 2% to 5.6%.

 Rottweiler violence has meanwhile contributed significantly to several evolving changes of public attitude toward dogs.

 First, for decades humane educators taught school children that the appropriate response to finding a lost dog was to check the dog for a tag or license; put the dog on a lead; take the dog around the neighborhood to see if anyone’s dog is lost; and then call animal control or the humane society if the dog’s home has not been found.

 This advice changed after Jonathan Christopher Williams, 7, of Greenville, North Carolina, followed it in February 1992 and was killed by the Rottweiler he was trying to take home.
 The Rottweiler belonged to Willie Curry Jr., who a year later was sentenced to time already served plus a fine of $148 for having allowed the Rott to roam.